mcanlas/improv-living-guide/manuscript/exercises.md

 ## Maximum stop

 Player one, ready to ramble and improvise non-stop about something.
 Player two, ready to interject with small things, possibly unrelated, like I need a tissue.

+Goals: do not keep going after someone has interrupted/tagged you.

+## Gift ping pong

+Player one give gift.
+Player two accept and ellaborate (ramble).
+Player two give gift.

+Goals: unrelated.
+No narrative, no world.
+Think expansive.
+Accept and generate.

+## Emotional reactions

+Player one confess.
+Player two emotionally react.
+Can be preloaded or organic.